 If you receive a call from RCB Bank requesting information of any kind, hang up and call your local branch or another verified RCB Bank phone number.

-We will be closed Thursday, November 28th for the federal holiday Thanksgiving Day.
+We will close at Noon on December 24th and will be closed on December 25th for Christmas Day.
 Click here for a list of all holiday closings.

 Security Center